patrickzipf/patrickzipf.github.io/_posts/2023-07-16-welcome-to-patrickzipf.md

 featured: false
 comments: false
 ---
-Welcome to PatrickZipf.com, home of Patrick Zipf, a man from St. Louis.
+Welcome to PatrickZipf.com from St. Louis.
 Click to read more on my first blog post

 <div>
     <video autoplay loop width="100%">